NeedleVoid/Needlevoid/README.md

 - Hellverse fans in general.
 I like fans who cosplay characters, but that's pretty much it;
 - South Park fans;
 - TADC fans (I have bad past with ppl from there);
+- I'm usually sitting alone, but I don't like when some randoms sit close to me so I move my place usually to sit somewhere else;